build-your-own-internet/byoi/chapters/004-lrg-internetwork/README.md

 *TODO* In a future chapter, let's look at firewall settings to prevent this security leak.

-So now we know that the issue is a networking issue.
-We need to find where in our network communication is breaking down, where packets are getting lost, and in what direction those packets are getting lost.
-We know that this is a networking issue, but what kind?
-Are we trying to route packets across or to a network that doesn't exist?
+We know that the problem we're seeing in this exercise is not that the machine doesn't exist because we're not getting back this `Destination Host Unreachable` error.
+Instead, the issue is going to be a routing issue.

+Another case we could see is if a router doesn't have a route defined to a network in its routing table AND it doesn't have a default gateway.
 If that were the case, we would see a similar error message to what we saw when trying to ping a non-existant host:

 ```bash
 root@client:/# ping 9.0.0.1